 We are ranked among the very top psychiatry programs in the United States for clinical care according to U.S. News and World Report.

-Our department treats a higher percentage of medically compromised psychiatric patient than any other hospital in Maryland.
+Our department treats a higher percentage of medically compromised psychiatric patients than any other hospital in Maryland.

 Our expert team is devoted to the treatment of the chronically mentally ill, the indigent, and the most complex psychiatric cases requiring multidisciplinary treatments.